Kedarcv/prudential-shield-ai/README.md

 ## Conclusion

-RiskWise 2.0 provides a solid foundation for building a world-class prudential risk management system.
+Sentry 2.0 provides a solid foundation for building a world-class prudential risk management system.
 By leveraging its existing capabilities and following this comprehensive implementation guide, you can create a production-ready system that meets international banking standards and regulatory requirements.

 ### Key Success Factors:
 1. **Phased Implementation**: Systematic rollout minimizes risk